EddieKuo723/ARK-Invest-Trading-Desk/README.md

 ## AWS Policy

-Add the following AWS policy if you want to integrate with GitHub Actions.
-Please change `REGION`, `ACCOUNT` and `LAMBDA_NAME` variable to your specfic data.
+To integrate with GitHub Actions, add the following AWS policy.
+Please replace REGION, ACCOUNT, and LAMBDA_NAME with your specific data.

 ```json
 {